ankushshr1993/function_placement/README.md

 2. Series/Parallel: specifies whether you want to invoke the function in series or parallel.
 If you choose "Series", each invocation will be completed before the next one begins.
 If you choose "Parallel", all invocations will be started at the same time.
 3. Number of invocations: the total number of invocations you want to make on the function.
 4. Type of Algorithm: specifies the type of algorithm you want to use for node placement.
 This can be either "kalman", "extended", or "particle".
+5. experiment Number> to keep track of the experiments

 After running the load test, the tool will output the total execution time and also write the invocation timestamps to a CSV file named "loaddata.csv" in the same directory as the tool.